 Secured loans are tied to something you own.
 For example, mortgages are loans secured against your property, which the lender could repossess if you fail to pay it back.

 These loans tend to be for larger sums of money over longer periods of time.

 Unsecured loans are not directly associated with any of your belongings or assets but debt collectors can still come after your assets if you fail to pay back the money you owe.

 They're usually for small to medium amounts and tend to last between one and seven years, although they could last for up to 10.

 This is how long you have to pay back your loan.
 Try to choose as short a period as you can while keeping your repayments affordable.

 Most lenders will transfer the money straight into your chosen bank account.
 However, vehicle finance pays your loan straight to the car dealership.

-Technically, yes.
-But it will cost you!
+Yes, but it will usually cost you.
 Lenders can charge you up to 58 days interest if you repay your loan early.
 But you also save money on the interest you would have paid during the loan, so you need to weigh up which will save you more.

-It can be harder to get a loan when you're young because you may not have borrowed money before or you have little credit history.
-This means lenders cannot be sure you can repay the loan and so may reject your application, offer you less money or hike up the interest rate.
+It can be harder to get a loan when you're young because you may not have borrowed money before so will have little credit history.
+This means lenders can’t be sure you can repay the loan and so may reject your application, offer you less money or hike up the interest rate.
 You must be 18 years old to get a loan.